Oracle Teacher: Leveraging Target Information for Better Knowledge Distillation of CTC Models: Oracle Teacher

 \subsection{Oracle Teacher Training}

 Let $x=x_{1:T}=\{x_{1},...,x_{T}\}$ be an input sequence of length $T$, and $y=y_{1:L}=\{y_{1},...,y_{L}\}$ be a target sequence of length $L$.
 As mentioned in Section \ref{2.2}, the CTC algorithm employs the intermediate CTC alignment $\pi=\pi_{1:T}=\{\pi_{1},...,\pi_{T}\}$ to align variable-length input and output sequences.
-As shown in Fig. \ref{CTC_MANY}, the relationship between the alignment $\pi$ and the target input $y$ is many-to-one via the mapping $\mathcal{B}$, and this many-to-one setting is the key to training the Oracle Teacher.
+Note that the initial output of the CTC model is $\pi$.
+As shown in Fig. \ref{CTC_MANY}, the relationship between the alignment $\pi$ and the target input $y$ is many-to-one via the mapping $\mathcal{B}$.
+Let us consider the single word ``cat", there are many possible alignment sequences compatible with y, e.g., $\mathcal{B}(\{blank, c, blank, a, t, t\})= \mathcal{B}(\{c, c, blank, a, blank, t\})= \mathcal{B}(\{blank, blank, blank, c, a, t\})=\{cat\}$ where $\{cat\}$ denotes $y$, and the other sequences represent $\pi$.
+This many-to-one setting is the key to training the Oracle Teacher while preventing the trivial solution.
 Intuitively, predicting the CTC alignment $\pi$ (many) from the target input $y$ (one) should be difficult since many possible paths are compatible with $y$.
-Therefore, the proposed model can be trained to use the embeddings of both $x$ and $y$ while preventing a trivial solution where the model's output simply copies the input $y$.
-The Oracle Teacher can effectively estimate the most probable CTC alignment $\pi$ since the target input $y$ is used as guidance to reduce the candidate scope of $\pi$.
-The Oracle Teacher learns the parameters $\theta$ to minimize the following training loss:
+To generate an accurate CTC prediction, the linguistic information from $\{cat\}$ is not enough.
+The model needs to be trained to assign suitable text information for each frame, like \{c, c, blank, a, blank, t\}.
+Since aligning linguistic information to each frame is related to the acoustic information, the proposed model is trained to use the embeddings of both $x$ and $y$.
+The detailed analysis will be described in Section \ref{linguistic}.